 Florence of Worcester

-Berkhamsted Castle is a good example of 'motte and bailey' construction – the picture below being taken from within the bailey looking towards the motte.
-It was originally constructed, from timber, in the immediate post-invasion period.
-The earliest stone building dates from the mid-12th century.
+Berkhamsted Castle is a good example of motte-and-bailey construction – the picture below being taken from within the bailey looking towards the motte.
+It was originally built, with timber fortification, in the immediate post-invasion period.
+The earliest masonry probably dates from the mid-12th century.